ChienHsuan/CMLD/README.md

 ##### 2. ML

-Use EMA models to generate more stable soft pseudo labels to supervise peer models, and use mutual learning to improve the performance of the model.
+Use EMA models to generate more stable soft pseudo labels to supervise peer models, and use mutual learning method for training.

 ```bash
 bash scripts\mutual_learning.sh